microsoft/vscode-docs/api/extension-capabilities/extending-workbench.md

 - Show text and icons
 - Run a command on click

-A Status Bar extension can be found [here](https://github.com/Microsoft/vscode-extension-samples/tree/master/statusbar-sample).
+A Status Bar extension sample can be found [here](https://github.com/Microsoft/vscode-extension-samples/tree/master/statusbar-sample).